 When planning for functionality, think about how much time you spend in your bathroom daily.
-What functionality do you require in your bathroom?
 How could you improve the daily routine of the person or people it is serving?
 Do you share the space with others?
-How can you make it more comfortable and convenient on a daily basis?
+How can you make it more comfortable and convenient for your daily routines?

 Style and Aesthetics